Brooke Lierman: Social issues

-Lierman introduced legislation in the 2018 legislative session that would make it illegal for police officers to have sex with people in custody.
+During the 2018 legislative session, Lierman introduced a bill that would make it illegal for police officers to have sex with people in custody.
 The bill passed and became law.

+In January 2019, Lierman was one of nine Maryland lawmakers to add their names to a manifesto signed by 326 state legislators to reaffirm their commitment to protecting abortion rights.
+In March 2022, she spoke in support of legislation that would enshrine the right to abortion in the Maryland State Constitution, recounting being raped while in college and worrying over the thought of what she might do if she became pregnant as a result.

-Lierman cosponsored legislation introduced during the 2020 legislative session that would research providing reparations to the descendants of enslaved Africans.
+During the 2020 legislative session, Lierman cosponsored a bill that would research providing reparations to the descendants of enslaved Africans in Maryland.

-Lierman introduced legislation during the 2022 legislative session that would require strip clubs and bars on The Block in downtown Baltimore to close by 10 P.M.
+During the 2022 legislative session, Lierman introduced legislation that would require strip clubs and bars on The Block in downtown Baltimore to close by 10 P.M.
 The legislation was protested by businesses owners, who said that the bill would cripple their livelihoods.
 The bill was modified to require business owners to record and share videos of activity on The Block, deploy off-duty police officers at peak hours, and incorporate security plans on February 18, 2022, after the group of legislators behind the bill reached a compromise with the owners of clubs on The Block.

-Amid the Russian invasion of Ukraine, Lierman introduced legislation that would divest Maryland's retirement and pensions systems from Russia.
+In April 2022, amid the Russian invasion of Ukraine, Lierman introduced legislation that would divest Maryland's retirement and pensions systems from Russia.